mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

         pip install /usr/local/Ascend/ascend-toolkit/latest/fwkacllib/lib64/hccl-{version}-py3-none-any.whl
         ```

+- Confirm that [NUMA 2.0.11 or later](https://github.com/numactl/numactl) is installed.

+    If not, for Ubuntu users, use the following command to install it:

+    ```bash
+    apt-get install libnuma-dev
+    ```

+    If not, for EulerOS and CentOS users, use the following command to install it:

+    ```bash
+    yum install numactl-devel
+    ```

 - Confirm that the git tool is installed.

     If not, for Ubuntu users, use the following command to install it: